 Students who are not eligible for federal financial aid as determined by the FAFSA can still obtain an Unsubsidized Federal Direct Loan.
 Interest on an unsubsidized loan is charged from the time the loan is disbursed until it is paid in full.
 Students, however, have the option to allow interest to accrue and capitalize while they attend school.

 If an undergraduate student’s parent is turned down for a Federal PLUS Loan for credit reasons, the student may borrow up to $4,000 for each of the freshman and sophomore years, as well as $5,000 for each of the junior and senior years, in additional unsubsidized Federal Direct Loan.
 (If parents are denied a PLUS Loan, freshmen and sophomores who have not previously requested the additional $2,000 in unsubsidized Federal Direct Loan may request up to $6,000 — juniors and seniors up to $7,000.)
-There is a fixed interest rate of 5.045% for loans disbursed between July 1, 2018, and June 30, 2019.
+There is a fixed interest rate of 4.529% for loans disbursed between July 1, 2019, and June 30, 2020.
 A 1.069% federal origination fee is deducted.
+Learn More

 Undergraduate students with federal need may be eligible to earn up to $2,000 per year in either on-campus or off-campus employment.
 Wages vary by employer.
 Earnings are paid directly to the student each month as work is performed; therefore, Federal Work Study awards are not subtracted from charges in the Office of Financial and Accounting Services.
 For more information about federal financial aid, visit the U.S. Department of Education Student Aid website.